-There’s nothing wrong with getting your peanut butter at Walmart, but don’t think you’re getting a good deal.
-Check the competition and you’ll usually find other grocery stores (even Target) that will sell it cheaper.
+There’s nothing wrong with the peanut butter at Walmart, but you won’t get a great deal.
+Check the competition and you’ll usually find other grocery stores that sell it cheaper.

-When it comes to coffee, buy carefully at Walmart.
-Bargain brands like Folger’s are often sold elsewhere for less.
-That being said, sometimes you can find deals on bigger brands like Starbucks.
+When it comes to coffee, buy carefully at Walmart, especially with bargain brands.
+However, sometimes you can find deals on “nicer” coffee brands like Starbucks.

 Next: Put your “dough” to better use than buying this item.

 Why: Experts say everything from flour to baking soda — especially if you want the name-brand versions — is more affordable elsewhere.

 Walk right past the baking aisle at Walmart.
 According to Brent Shelton of FatWallet, go for store-brand versions if you must buy your sugar, salt, or other baking ingredients at Walmart.
 And make sure to buy them in bulk.

 Next: Don’t go nuts while shopping at Walmart.

 Why: Trader Joe’s and Costco beat Walmart in terms of price on this one.